pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 #### (a) General Meetings

-1. The Pirate Party UK shall hold regular general meetings, as required, to conduct party business, discuss issues, and facilitate member participation.
+1. Pirate Party UK shall hold regular general meetings, as required, to conduct party business, discuss issues, and facilitate member participation.

 2. General meetings may be held in-person or virtually, as determined by the National Executive Committee (NEC) or in accordance with any applicable regulations or restrictions.